Commercials VS Advert Video Production

 What is the difference?

-Having any form of advertising is very import.
+Advert or commercial?
+Having any form of advertising is very important.
 However you do need to know the difference between the different types.

 Where the difference between the understanding of a commercial and advert has changed is through the use of on-line services.
 There is also the difference that adverts can mean anything published through print and billboards etc., whereas commercials are primarily TV adverts.